flame-wave/java-widows-shooting-game/README.md

 Perhaps you can start it without this editor.
 # Usage
 Save all Javafiles and combine them into one file.
 If you name the file [My game], it will work in the same environment.
+You can then run it from [game.java] and run the game.
 # How to operate
 The arrow keys can be used to move up, down, left, and right, and the space key can be used to fire bullets to defeat enemies.